 Team finances/Bank Account.
 All teams must open a team bank account to handle deposits, document transactions and control access to team funds.
 Team funds should never be handled through personal accounts of a coach, team official or parent.
 There must be a minimum of three signing officers for the account; these are typically the Manager, Treasurer and the Head Coach.
-The Head Coach is not required to be a signing officers may be from the same family.
+The Head Coach is not required to be a signing officer.
+Another team official or parent may act as the third signing officer.
+No two signing officers may be from the same family.
 The Head Coach may be but is not required to be another team official or parent may fulfill a signing officer and this role.
 No two officers may be from the same family.
 Team bank accounts cannot be carried over year to year.
 Accounts must be opened and closed at the start and end of every hockey season.